AshNlandofOzz/EventTrackerProject/README.md

 | Create   | POST      | `/api/persons/person`| JSON for new bm   | JSON of created cave |
 | Update   | PUT       | `/api/persons/{id}`  | JSON to update bm | JSON of updated cave |
 | Delete   | DELETE    | `/api/persons/{id}`  |                   |                      |

+# Stages
+This stage of the project is backend development with a front end application coming in the next few weeks.